Federal Grant Resources

 Rural Development Value-Added Producer Grants

 May be used for planning activities and for working capital for marketing value-added agricultural products and for farm-based renewable energy.
 Eligible applicants are independent producers, farmer and rancher cooperatives, agricultural producer groups, and majority-controlled producer-based business ventures.
+Planning grants are available of up to $75,000 and working capital grants are available up to $250,000.
+Note that the USDA offers a simplified application process for working capital grants requesting less than $50,000, and unlike larger grant requests these simplified applications do not have to include an in-depth business planning and feasibility study.
+An excellent guide to applying for Value-Added Producer Grants is here.
 Application dates based on notice of federal funding availability.

 National Organic Certification Cost Share Program (NOCCSP):